-A staff physician was interviewed using a standard interview instrument.
-He responded to questions regarding the monitoring of consumers with medical issues, medications, behavior plans, the coordination of medical and mental health care for consumers, clinical supports to assist service coordinators, and the clinical team's role on the Risk Management Committee and special incident reporting.
+Two staff physicians were interviewed using a standard interview instrument.
+They responded to questions regarding the monitoring of consumers with medical issues, medications, behavior plans, the coordination of medical and mental health care for consumers, clinical supports to assist service coordinators, and the clinical team's role on the Risk Management Committee.